Rudolph Valentino: Before fame

 In 1917, Valentino joined an operetta company that traveled to Utah, where it disbanded.
-He then joined an Al Jolson production of Robinson Crusoe, Jr. which was travelling to Los Angeles.
+He then joined an Al Jolson production of Robinson Crusoe, Jr., which was travelling to Los Angeles.
 By fall, he was in San Francisco with a bit part in a theatrical production of Nobody Home.
 While in town, Valentino met actor Norman Kerry, who convinced him to try a career in cinema, which was still in the silent film era.

 Valentino and Kerry moved back to Los Angeles and became roommates at the Alexandria Hotel.
 He continued dancing, teaching dance, and building up a following that included older female clientele who would let him borrow their luxury cars.
 At one point after the United States entered World War I, both Kerry and Valentino tried to get into the Canadian Air Force to fly and fight in France.

 With his dancing success, Valentino found a room of his own on Sunset Boulevard and began actively seeking screen roles.
 His first part was as an extra in the film Alimony, moving on to small parts in several films.
 Despite his best efforts, he was typically cast as a "heavy" (villain) or gangster.
-At the time, the archetypal major male star was Wallace Reid, with a fair complexion, light eyes, and an All-American look, with Valentino the opposite, eventually supplanting Sessue Hayakawa as Hollywood's most popular "exotic" male lead.
+At the time, the archetypal major male star was Wallace Reid, with a fair complexion, light eyes, and an All-American look, with Valentino the opposite; he eventually supplanted Sessue Hayakawa as Hollywood's most popular "exotic" male lead.

 By 1919, he had carved out a career in bit parts.
 It was a bit part as a "cabaret parasite" in the drama Eyes of Youth, starring Clara Kimball Young, that caught the attention of screenwriter June Mathis, who thought he would be perfect for her next movie.
 Young would later say it was she and Lewis J. Selznick who discovered him, and that they were disappointed when Valentino accepted a lucrative offer at Metro.